-The first step it to find all of the broken pieces of the object you are going to fix and make sure they all fit well.
-If they do tape them together until you are ready to fix the pieces together.
-If you have a smooth surface along the break you will want to file the edge down to create a rougher surface.
+The first step is to find all the broken pieces of the object and ensure they all fit well.
+Tape them together until you are ready to fix them.
+If you have a smooth surface along the break, you should file the edge down to create a rough surface.

 Get your tools together and keep them within easy reach of your working area.
 This can be quite a messy process and you will want to keep everything as organsed as you can.

 Make sure you are working on a surface which you do not mind getting dirty.
 I added a tea towel underneath my working area to avoid getting resin on the table.

 When you are ready add the two part resin to your mixing tray.
 Most exposy resin will come in a two part dispenser (these may not be food safe) or a two part resin which needs mixing.
 The resin I bought needs to be mixed which was relatively simple.
 The pack will more than likely come with gloves, measuring cups and craft sticks. add your preferred measure of the resin and the hardener in each cup.
 The measure of needs to be exactly the same.
 Then add this to your mixing tray.
 Add a small amount of mica powder to the mixing tray and mix until absorbed.